 ¹ The court remanded the case to the Commission for further proceedings.
 On remand, the Commission determined that the committee had failed to show best efforts, and left the administrative fine in place.
 See the May 2004 Record, page 4.

 ² The Policy Statement applies only to matters in the FEC’s traditional enforcement, audit and Alternative Dispute Resolution programs and does not affect the Administrative Fine Program.
 The Commission recently amended its administrative fines regulations to address the Lovely court’s decision.
-See the May 2007 Record, page 1.
+See the May 2007 Record.